natasha-flowers/icu_outcomes_capstone/index.md

 ## Overview

 Intensive Care Unit (ICU) readmissions cause serious problems for hospitals, patients, and insurers.
-For patients, readmissions not only lead to longer hospital stays, but also a clinically studied increase in mortality.
+For patients, readmissions not only lead to longer hospital stays, but also a clinically-studied increase in mortality.
 For insurers and hospitals, readmissions lead to higher healthcare costs and significant reimbursement penalties.
 While recent research has outlined novel AI/ML recommendation systems, many avenues remain unexplored as the availability of big data in the healthcare field continues to expand.
 Our capstone group seeks to use various machine learning techniques to create a model that can accurately predict which ICU patients are at risk of having negative outcomes (including readmission and death).
 This model seeks to differentiate from existing research in the field by:

-a)  Focusing on building more interpretable models in order to help providers understand why a patient was flagged for risk of readmission or death
+a)  Emphasizing model interpretation in order to help providers understand why a patient was flagged for risk of readmission or death

 b)  Seeking to understand the transferability of different approaches using cross validation from two of the most prominent datasets available today